MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Message**: `SQL transaction commits failed.`

-- **Cause**: If exception details constantly indicate a transaction timeout, the network latency between the integration runtime and the database is greater than the default threshold of 30 seconds.
+- **Cause**: If exception details constantly indicate a transaction timeout, the network latency between the Data Factory runtime and the database is greater than the default threshold of 30 seconds.

-- **Recommendation**:  Update the SQL-linked service connection string with a *connection timeout* value that's equal to or greater than 120 and rerun the activity.
+- **Recommendation**:  Update the SQL-connection connection string with a *connection timeout* value that's equal to or greater than 120 and rerun the activity.

 - **Cause**: If the exception details intermittently indicate that the SQL connection is broken, it might be a transient network failure or a SQL database side issue.